governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-deployment.md

 - how realised system shape differs from logical design alone

 This is why deployment needs its own domain rather than being absorbed into either application or infrastructure.

+## What the compact deployment diagram already implies

+Even though the page only shows a small number of labels, it already implies a useful internal deployment-domain structure:

+- a core **Deployment** concept
+- a way of representing **members** that participate in, compose, or structure a deployment
+- a need to type the **relationships** between those members
+- a distinction between the deployment itself and its **attributes**
+- a distinction between deployment attributes and **member attributes**
+- a surrounding realization context explicitly tied to **Application** and **Infrastructure**

+That is a good sign.
+It means the page is already moving beyond “deployment is just environment placement” toward a more structured deployment model.

 ## Deployment is a realization-binding layer